 Traveling alone can add up fast if you don’t have a plan.
 There are a couple of things to consider to keep the costs down:

 - Travel in the offseason!
-For porto, this means visiting between November and April.
+For Porto, this means visiting between November and April.
 The costs of the accommodations will be significantly lower.
+But keep in mind you might get a lot of rain

 - Bring your own coffee.
 If you are an avid coffee drinker, having your own instant coffee can save you a few bucks each day.